AzFoxxo/AzzyShell/README.md

-set - Set a variable (must exist) var - Create a new variable vars - List all variables
+set - Set a variable (must exist) var - Create a new variable vars - List all variables logo - Print the Azzy logo hacker - Print 0 and 1 in a hacker style
 ```

 Additionally, the shell supports multiple commands using `&&` and defining and using variables.